Call Us to Find a Therapist: 1-888-563-2112 ext.1

 Also known as dual-uptake inhibitors, serotonin and norepinephrine reuptake inhibitors (SNRIs) are commonly prescribed by physicians and psychiatrists to treat depression and anxiety.
 SNRIs are very similar to another category of antidepressants known as selective serotonin reuptake inhibitors (SSRIs), but with a slightly broader effect on chemical processes in the brain.

 Effexor is available in both an immediate- and extended-release formula.
 Certain mental health issues will benefit more from one or the other.
-In some cases, it's a matter of trial and error to discover the best SNRI for a particular treatment situation.
+In some cases, it is a matter of trial and error to discover the best SNRI for treatment in a particular situation.